ros2/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 Install OpenSSL
 ^^^^^^^^^^^^^^^

-Download the *Win64 OpenSSL v1.0.2u* OpenSSL installer from `this page <https://slproweb.com/products/Win32OpenSSL.html>`__.
+Download the *Win64 OpenSSL v1.1.1g* OpenSSL installer from `this page <https://slproweb.com/products/Win32OpenSSL.html>`__.
-Scroll to the bottom of the page and download *Win64 OpenSSL v1.0.2u*.
+Scroll to the bottom of the page and download *Win64 OpenSSL v1.1.1g*.
-Don't download the Win32 or Light versions or version 1.1.0 or newer.
+Don't download the Win32 or Light versions.

 Run the installer with default parameters.
 The following commands assume you used the default installation directory: